Personal guarantees pledge personal assets which the lender can seize if the borrower defaults.

 - The person giving the indemnity pays those losses.

 For instance, an indemnity might require you to pay the banks’s legal and court costs to pursue the debt repayment.

-There may be an opportunity for a guarantor to limit risk.
+There may be an opportunity for a guarantor to limit risk under the personal guarantee.
 The opportunities will vary from company to company.
 We summarise some ideas which we have put into practice.

 We enhance the limit provisions within the Companies Act.
 We give guarantors the right to access whatever business records they consider necessary with reasonable notice.
 The Companies Act only extends to directors and gives no time scale.
 The articles or shareholders’ agreement can provide enhanced rights.

 The articles or shareholders agreement can be revised to provide that given sufficient funds, the guarantor gains the right to direct the company to repay the loan.
 This type of clause stops others being paid before the bank loan is paid off.